CEPAR

 colloquium

-Speakers: academics and research students as well as researchers in industry and government are welcome to submit
+Speakers: Academics and research students as well as researchers in industry and government are welcome to submit expressions of interest

-Seminar series schedule: every second Monday from the end of February – end of May and then end of August – end of November.
+Seminar series schedule: During UNSW semesters every second Monday from the end of February to end of May; and then end of August to end of November

-Presentation mode: we strongly encourage you to present and participate 'in person'.
-However, the seminars will be delivered in hybrid-mode and we will support presentation online for international speakers and others unable to travel to UNSW.
+Presentation mode: We strongly encourage you to present and participate 'in person'.
+However, the seminars will be delivered in hybrid-mode and we will support presentation online for international speakers and others unable to travel to UNSW Sydney.

-Seminar time: 12-1 pm, followed by 1-1:30 pm for lunch and discussion with on-site participants (Sydney Time).
+Seminar time: Seminars are usually held from 12-1 pm, followed by 1-1:30 pm for lunch and discussion with on-site participants (Sydney Time).
 We can adjust these times for the convenience of speakers from different time zones.
 Lunch boxes will be provided to participants in the seminar room.

-Please contact Gaoyun (Sophie) Yan if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.
+Please contact Dr Hanlin Lou if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.

 View past Pensions, Retirement and Ageing Seminar Series: